kubedb/cli/docs/concepts/postgres.md

 #### Initialize from Snapshots
-To initialize from prior snapshots, set the `spec.init.snapshotSource` section when creating a Postgres object.
+To initialize from prior Snapshot, set the `spec.init.snapshotSource` section when creating a Postgres object.
 In this case, SnapshotSource must have following information:

  - `name:` Name of the Snapshot
  - `namespace:` Namespace of the Snapshot